Noor-Faqihi/Appointments-No-shows/README.md

 # Dependencies
 The following are the list of libraries used in this project.
-- import pandas as pd
-pandas was used for data manipulation, like loading and cleaning datasets.
+- import pandas as pd: pandas was used for data manipulation, like loading and cleaning datasets.
 - import numpy as np
 helps with numerical operations and handling large arrays.
 - import matplotlib.pyplot as plt